Skip to main content

 Graduate Certificate in Nursing

-Award-winning study model VU's award-winning postgraduate Block Model recognises the complexity of students' lives while giving a consistent, manageable and connected online learning experience.
+Award-winning study model: VU's award-winning postgraduate Block Model recognises the complexity of students' lives while giving a consistent, manageable and connected online learning experience.
 Earn your Graduate Certificate in Nursing faster than on-campus with our unique study model.
-No exams or textbooks to purchase The online units have been designed with a student-centred approach that spans from the overarching learning outcomes to engaging activities and self-determined assessments.
-Support seven days and in the evenings Get the support you need, when you need it, during your course.
-VU's support network has a single focus on ensuring you are entirely supported to succeed.
+There are no exams or textbooks to purchase.
+The online units have been designed with a student-centred approach that spans the overarching learning outcomes to engaging activities and self-determined assessments.
+Support seven days and in the evenings: Get the support you need, when you need it, during your course.
+VU's support network focuses on ensuring you are entirely supported to succeed.
 VU Online’s Graduate Certificate in Nursing is designed for registered nurses to transform the delivery of healthcare services in Australia.
 You can successfully earn your Graduate Certificate in Nursing by enrolling in 4 consecutive study periods of seven weeks each.
 This means you can enrol and complete your course in as little as eight months.
-Each course is delivered 100% online, giving students the flexibility to fit study around their busy personal and professional lives.
-VU Online, takes a personalised 1:1 approach to online learning, which makes learning highly interactive and supported.
-With 25 years of experience delivering postgraduate courses in Australia, VU has equipped thousands of students from all walks of life with the knowledge and skills to successfully achieve their unique career goals including promotion, salary increase and leadership and innovation in nursing.
+Each course is delivered 100% online, allowing students to fit study around their busy personal and professional lives.
+VU Online takes a personalised 1:1 approach to online learning, which makes learning highly interactive and supported.
+With 25 years of experience delivering postgraduate courses in Australia, VU has equipped thousands of students from all walks of life with the knowledge and skills to successfully achieve their unique career goals, including promotion, salary increase, leadership, and innovation in nursing.

 Graduate Certificate 8 months 4 Units